The Haunted (Swedish band)

 The Haunted is a Swedish heavy metal band from Gothenburg, formed in 1996.
 The original members were Anders and Jonas Björler, Peter Dolving, Adrian Erlandsson and Patrik Jensen.
 Both of the Björler brothers and Erlandsson were members of the seminal melodic death metal band At the Gates, a pioneering force in the Swedish death metal scene.

+The band currently consists of Marco Aro (vocals), Patrik Jensen (rhythm guitar), Ola Englund (lead guitar), Jonas Bjorler (bass), and Adrian Erlandsson (drums).

 History

-Formation and The Haunted; first Dolving-era (1996–1999)
+Formation and The Haunted; first Dolving and Adrian-era (1996–1999)

 On 27 July 1996, Patrik Jensen co-created the band with Adrian Erlandsson, who had just become an ex-member of his former band, At the Gates, due to the band's split the day before.
 They had made their demo, called Demo '97, in 1997.

 The band were signed to Earache Records and subsequently released their first album, the self-titled debut The Haunted in 1998.
 The album resulted in The Haunted being praised as Newcomer of the Year by several magazines, and the album being called Album of the Year by Terrorizer Magazine.
 The Haunted made a respectable live reputation staging the Swedish metal scene, as well the international scene, touring the UK with Napalm Death.

 After the release of this album, Peter Dolving and Adrian Erlandsson both left the band in 1999, the former focusing on a solo career and the latter joining Cradle of Filth.
 Their replacements were Marco Aro and Per Möller Jensen.
 The band began to record their second album shortly afterwards.
+Adrian left the band because he didn't like the deal with Earache Records.